 The study looking at data from UK-based business leaders and US-based hiring managers showed that one in four companies surveyed had lost business opportunities because of a lack of foreign language skills.
 Dr. Nitish Singh is Associate Professor of Boeing Institute of International Business at Saint Louis University.
 “Today’s competitive advantage rests on the ability to effectively deal with diverse global expectations,” he says.
 “And the role of language and culture is at the heart of it.”

 The study shows that in order to expand the language diversity within UK and US businesses, students should be encouraged to learn a language.
 The study shows that more than 80% of respondents in the UK and 70% in North America believe that colleges and universities should do more than they are currently doing to help young adults think more globally.

 The good news

 Introducing a culture of language learning into your company can seem like a mammoth task, but Babbel’s offering is just as flexible and forward-thinking as your workforce.
-By offering the Babbel app as part of your employee benefit package, you can get the entire company started on their language-learning journey without having to coordinate classroom lessons with expensive tutors.
+By offering the Babbel language learning platform as part of your employee benefit package, you can get the entire company started on their language learning journey without having to coordinate in-house lessons with expensive tutors.

-Your employees can carry their Babbel app on their smartphones, learning at their own pace at a level that suits their needs.
-It means they can practice their new language during a coffee break or as a team in language-learning lunches.
-And, because we get you speaking a new language faster than any other app, you’ll soon be cutting above the competition with a truly international workforce.
+Your employees can carry the Babbel app on their smartphones, learning at their own pace at a level that suits their needs.
+And to get your team speaking quickly, your employees can join online 1:1 or group lessons with professional teachers.
+At work they can then practice their new language during a coffee break or as a team in language learning lunches.
+And, because we get your team speaking a new language fast, you’ll soon be cutting above the competition with a truly international workforce.